gridsuite/deployment/README.md

  `host  all  all 0.0.0.0/0 md5`

-set the password of the user "postgres" to "postgres" because that's what we configured in the default deployment:
+Set the password of the user "postgres" to "postgres" because that's what we configured in the default deployment:
 ```
 $ bin/psql postgres
 psql (13.1)